AuspeXeu/openvpn-status/README.md

 or run it like a deamon using ``pm2`` to do so we first need to install pm2 using either locally or globally whichever you prefer.
 For a local installation simply omit the -g flag.

 ``npm install pm2 -g``

+In case you are on a Linux machine you most likely have to run.

+``sudo npm install pm2 -g``

 After that you can execute the bash script ``pm2 start pm2.json`` inside the installation directory.